spaciousejar/question-papers/README.md

 # Question Papers of DBATU University

-Welcome to the repository for the question papers of DBATU University.
-This repository aims to provide students with easy access to past question papers, helping them in their exam preparations and studies.
+Welcome to the DBATU University question papers repository.
+Here, students can easily access a collection of past papers to aid in exam preparation.
+Papers are organized by year and semester for quick navigation.
+We encourage contributions of additional materials like notes and practice questions to enhance this resource for everyone.

-The papers are organized by year and semester for easy navigation.
+Happy studying, and best of luck in your exams!